 Pardon me?

-Well, it depends what they're well, it's i look at the same thing.
+Well, it depends what they're well.

-But it's an administrative if you and I swam across the river is the same opportunity.
+If you and I swim across the river, it's the same office.

-Okay, we're not going to get to first base if you can't just acknowledge a simple fundamental basic truth.
+Okay, we're not going to get to first base if you can't just acknowledge a simple, fundamental, basic truth.

 If you enter the United States and you don't have the permission of the United States and you're not a citizen, then you are entering illegally and breaking the law.